kryptonomousb/KB-Bits/HardHat_Signing_Messages/README.md

 VerifySignature.sol is from [Solidity by Example](https://solidity-by-example.org/signature/)

-This project demonstrates a basic Hardhat signature use case.
+This project demonstrates a basic Hardhat signature setup using ethers 6.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: